A composite generalization of Ville's martingale theorem using e-processes: A composite generalization of Ville's theorem

 Nonnegative martingales have a straightforward game-theoretic interpretation: they are the wealth of a gambler playing a fair game.
 Nonnegative supermartingales are similar: they are the wealth of a gambler playing a game whose odds are stacked against them (or playing a fair game, and throwing away some money in each round). $\Pcal$-e-processes admit a slightly more sophisticated game-theoretic interpretation: at the very beginning, the gambler agrees to play (in parallel) a separate fair game against each $P \in \Pcal$ (or one with odds stacked against them), and their wealth at any time is given by their minimum wealth across all these games.
-For more on this interpretation, see~\citet[Section 5.4]{ramdas2021testing}.
-Thus it is natural to ask: does $\mu^*$ also admit a game-theoretic interpretation?
+For more on this interpretation, see Section~5.4 in Ramdas et al.~\cite{ramdas2021testing}.
+Thus it is natural to ask: does $\outerLocal$ also admit a game-theoretic interpretation?

-In this subsection, we rewrite Theorem~\ref{T_e_process} to bring to the fore its pricing interpretation of $\mu^*$.
-The following corollary is a composite analog of \citet[Proposition~8.13]{shafer2001probability}.
-It shows that $\mu^*(A)$ can be interpreted as the ``e-process price'' of the indicator $\bm1_A$.
-That is, $\mu^*(A)$ is the smallest starting amount from above which an e-process can start, and yet deliver a value of $1$ whenever the event $A$ occurs.
+In this subsection, we rewrite Theorem~\ref{T_e_process} to bring to the fore its pricing interpretation of $\outerLocal$.
+The following corollary is a composite analog of Proposition~8.13 in Shafer and Vovk~\cite{shafer2001probability}.
+It shows that $1/\outerLocal(A)$ is the maximum level that can be reached by an e-process started at 1, whenever the event $A$ occurs.

-\begin{corollary} Let $\Pcal$ be a family of probability measures on $\Omega$ and let $\mu^*$ be the associated outer measure.
+\begin{corollary} Let $\Pcal$ be a family of probability measures on $\Omega$ and let $\outerLocal$ be the associated inverse capital measure~\eqref{eq:inv-cap-outer-m}.
 Then

 where $(E_t)_{t \in \N_0}$ ranges over the set of all e-processes for $\Pcal$. \end{corollary}